convexengineering/gpfit/docs/source/gpfit101.rst

 What does GPfit do?
 ===================

-GPfit approximates a set of multivariate data points
+GPfit can be used to approximate a set of multivariate data points

 .. math::